 will remain difficult to untie like gnarled branches: so involved and so intricate it may even be too complicated

 to unravel for some.
 The poet is describing the strength and resilience required of the [re]searcher.
-The clues are indeed incapable of being disentangled unless you have the Ariadne thread of Rennes!
+Those clues are indeed incapable of being disentangled unless you are in possession of the Ariadne thread of Rennes!

 Start with knowing what the term "Ariadne's thread" means.
-It is often used with another term - "trial and error" - and one has to differentiate between the two approaches.
-For example, the scientific method is trial and error; but puzzle-solving
+Thread is often used with another term - "trial and error" - and one has to differentiate between the two approaches.
+The scientific method is trial and error; but puzzle-solving

 is actually Ariadnes thread.
 Trial-and-error approaches are rarely concerned with how many solutions may exist to a problem and often assume only one correct solution exists.
 Ariadne's thread makes no such assumption and is capable of locating all possible solutions to a situation.

 And what is the Ariadne thread of Rennes?
-The LSR poet confirms that it is the parchments
+Our poet confirms that it is the parchments

 designed by his Friend.
-Thus, for our purposes here, one must approach the Parchments like solving a puzzle!
+Thus, for our purposes here, approach the Parchments like solving a puzzle!

 The puzzle-solver is expected to put the puzzle pieces together in a logical way, in order to arrive at the correct solution.
 The [re]searcher will need to ponder over the problem - using reasoning or study